cisagov/ScubaGear/baselines/sharepoint.md

 for OneDrive and Teams to the same, selected level.
 OneDrive and Teams can be less permissive (not more permissive) than SharePoint Online.

-Adding approved domains and/or security groups will also be reflected in OneDrive external sharing settings.
+Adding approved domains and security groups will also be reflected in OneDrive external sharing settings.

 External access may be granted on a per-domain basis.
 This may be